mendix/docs/content/howto/mobile/native-remote-notifications.md

 ![onRecieveShowDV](attachments/native-remote-push/modeler/onRecieveShowDV.png)

-## 5 Sending Notifications Programmatically [todo: check info below, second sentence long]
+## 5 Sending Notifications to Multiple Devices

-What if you want to send messages to all your users' devices, but you do not want to handle the GUID retrieval?
+What if you want to send messages to all your users' devices with a single button push, but you do not want to handle the GUID retrieval?
 The section below will illustrate this.
 Specifically, you will send a push notification containing a data object to your users' devices via the Push Notifications API.

 ### 5.1 Creating a Microflow to Send a Data Object Push Notification